Resources

 Architectural Representation

-LCLA Office is a design and research practice operating at the intersection of landscape architecture, architecture, and territorial design.
-Their project documentation is notable for its precise graphic language, combining analytical mapping, diagramming, and atmospheric rendering into cohesive visual narratives.
-A strong reference for students working across scales or integrating landscape and ecological thinking into their portfolios.
+LCLA Office is a design and research practice that works across landscape architecture, architecture, and territorial planning.
+Their project documentation stands out for its clarity — clean mapping, sharp diagrams, and atmospheric renderings that all work together on the page.
+A great reference for students whose work spans multiple scales or involves landscape and ecology.

 Smout Allen is a London-based architectural practice and Bartlett teaching unit known for pioneering experimental representation.
 Their work blends physical model-making, hand drawing, and digital techniques into richly layered compositions.
 For students interested in speculative design, environmental narratives, or pushing the boundaries of how architectural ideas are visualized, this is essential reference material.